Overview

 Spring-Loaded 510 Connection

-The Nano Prime Plus uses a proprietary spring-loaded 510 connection that maintains consistent contact with atomizers.
-This reduces connection issues that plague some budget pens.
+The Nano Prime Plus uses a spring-loaded 510 connection that keeps consistent contact with atomizers.
+Fewer connection issues than you get with some budget pens.

 Performance